futreall/zkevm-node/docs/ci/opsman.md

 # Test operations package

-We use the functionality provided by the [test operations package] in order to manage components used during tests, specially e2e.
+We use the functionality provided by the [test operations package] in order to manage components used during tests, especially e2e.

 The main functionality used currently in the tests is related to managing containers, the package exposes the function `StartComponent` which takes a